 Shivaratri is also regarded as the day of lord shiva’s rendezvous (meeting at a special place) with the goddess Parbati.
-They are supposed to have met in Seleshmantak forest of Pashupatinath in Kathmandu.
+They are supposed to have met in the Seleshmantak forest of Pashupatinath in Kathmandu.

 Although it is generally celebrated for a day and night, its preparation starts before a week or month in Kathmandu.
 Woods, chunks, straws, etc. are gathered for saints (Baba) to get hold of fire at night.

-Volunteers, scout members, police and armies usually make a plan for security.
+Volunteers, scout members, police, and armies usually make a plan for security.
 They enable saints, pilgrims, devotees, people, etc. for the adoration of Lord Shiva at Pashupatinath temple in Kathmandu.

 It is known as the most sacred place of Lord Shiva, Babas (saints) including millions of people who desire to visit Pashupati.
 They generally gather at Pashupati to rejoice festival.
 Babas smear ashes on the naked body.

 Baba's entire nakedness lures tourists and Hindu devotees.
 Everyone seems to take photographs with naked Babas (saints) on this day.
 They don’t get wood for fire only but also get a little hashish to smoke as the endowment of lord Shiva.

 Besides the formal worship of Shiva and Parbati, people have distinct times.
 All take harsh fasting in order to gain success.
 Youngsters take fast to have a sublime couple like Shiva and Parbati.